 Secondly, and with these trends in mind, in 2016 the library launched new services and programs to help patrons of all ages and abilities learn, create, and succeed.
 New services include opening the Pfab Lab, a place for creativity, expression, socialization and knowledge sharing; the expansion of the computer classroom and an increase in classes like science and coding classes and guitar lessons.
 Other innovations include loaning non-traditional library materials like Maker Kits (sewing machines, computer components and etc), WiFi Hotspots, and eReaders.
-We have also introduced socially inclusive programing with the introduction of sensory story time for children on the autism spectrum and by allowing comfort animals at the library (studies have shown their therapeutic benefits in public spaces to persons suffering from anxiety or depression, see references).
+We have also introduced socially inclusive programming with the introduction of sensory story time for children on the autism spectrum and by allowing comfort animals at the library (studies have shown their therapeutic benefits in public spaces to persons suffering from anxiety or depression, see references).

 The Pflugerville Public Library is constantly seeking to provide services and resources for all people at every stage of their lives.
 To do this we must be on the cutting edge of the library profession.
-Last year staff logged more than 400 continuing education hours to ensure we are able to provide the most innovative and unexpected services and resources to the community.
+Last year staff logged more than \\\\\ continuing education hours to ensure we are able to provide the most innovative and unexpected services and resources to the community.

 The library continues to preserve local history through the Pflugerville Digital History Project launched in 2014.
-Recently, the library also took over management of the Heritage House Museum and has already increased open hours from 3 to 27 per month and is planning special events and exhibits for the upcoming year.
+In 2017, the library also took over management of the Heritage House Museum and has already increased open hours and has held special displays and events at the Museum.
+Restoration work on the museum began in 2017 and will continue until all necessary repairs have been made.

-In 2016, the library hosted 198,333 visitors in person and more than 10,864 online.
-Almost 360,000 physical items were checked out.
-Library programs attracted 24,000 attendees from infants to seniors and the meeting rooms logged more than 3,028 reserved hours.
+In 2017, the library hosted \\\\\ Visitors in person and more than \\\\\ online.
+Almost \\\\\ physical items were checked out.
+Library programs attracted \\\\\ attendees from infants to seniors and the meeting rooms logged more than \\\\\ reserved hours.
 Volunteers play a huge role in our success.
-In 2016, volunteers contributed more than 5,000 hours.

-The library provides resources in a wide variety of formats including audiobooks, music CDs, DVDs, large print, juvenile and adult reading level materials.
+The library provides resources in a wide variety of formats including audiobooks, music CDs, DVDs, large print, and juvenile and adult reading level materials.
 E-resources provided by the library include: e-books, e-zines, e-audiobooks, e-comics, reference databases, streaming video and streaming music for all ages.
-In 2016, 90,000 electronic items were downloaded by patrons and circulation statistics held steady with approximately 360,000 physical items checked out.
+In 2017, \\\\\\ electronic items were downloaded by patrons and circulation statistics held steady with approximately \\\\\ physical items checked out.

 The library relies heavily on its volunteers to provide support for library programs and patron services.
-Volunteer hours totaled 5,039 saving nearly \$45,000 for the community.
+Volunteer hours totaled \\\\\ saving nearly \$\\\\\ for the community.

-Program attendance was up significantly from 2015 due to the innovative and exciting offerings from our programming staff.
+Program attendance continues to rise by about 20% each year due since 2014.
+This increase is primarily due to the innovative and exciting offersings from our programming staff.
 This year marked the 2nd Annual MakerPfest, the first annual Comic Con, Pet Pfest and Teen Job Pfair.
 This year the Library has broken out children's programs to the following categories: Kids 0-4, Kids 5-8, Tweens 8-12 and Teens 12-18.

-A Look Back: FY 2016
+A Look Back: FY 2017